chrisfrank/rack-reducer/README.md

 ```

 ### Performance
 According to `spec/benchmarks.rb`, Rack::Reducer executes about 90% as quickly
 as a set of hard-coded conditional filters.
-It is extremly unlikely to be a
+It is unlikely to be a
 bottleneck in your application.

 Alternatives